gadjetnut/heltec-esp32-mqtt/README.md

 # Arduino Installation

-You need to install ESP32.
+You need to install ESP32 for Aruino first.
 There are many online guides.
 E.g.: https://learn.sparkfun.com/tutorials/esp32-thing-hookup-guide/installing-the-esp32-arduino-core

 Copy the OLED directory to your Arduino Libraries subdirectory Copy the esp_temp_display_mqtt your Arduino directory